Behavioral Interview & McKinsey PEI Guide (2026)

 Build a portfolio covering these themes:

-- Team leadership story: Led a group through challenge (maps to Inclusive Leadership)
+- Team leadership story: Led a group or challenged the status quo (maps to Leadership)

 - Conflict story: Navigated interpersonal tension or disagreement